The Studer A-800 is a GREAT machine...

 USE ONLY THE CORRECT OIL FOR YOUR MOTOR !!!

-You can purchase the correct Oil at Precision Motor Works... :
+You can purchase the correct Oil at two places listed on this page... :

 Note that the cost of Studer heads is high - way too high for most studios to afford